 The MAT program is available for those holding a baccalaureate degree in a field other than education.
 The purpose of the initial certification program is to prepare graduate students to become well-qualified teachers by their completion of one of our state-approved education programs.
-Students may elect one of the following initial certification programs: Early Childhood/w Elementary Add-On (K-6), Art Education, Middle Level (Social Studies, Science, Mathematics, Language Arts), Intellectual Disabilities, Learning Disabilities, or Secondary Education (English, Mathematics, Social Studies).
-The Chair of the Education Department will consult with students regarding state-approved programs necessary for South Carolina certification.
+Students may elect one of the following initial certification programs: Early Childhood, Elementary, Art Education, Middle Level (Social Studies, Science, Mathematics, Language Arts), Intellectual Disabilities, Learning Disabilities, or Secondary Education (English, Mathematics, Social Studies).
+The Chair of the Education Department will consult with students regarding stateapproved programs necessary for South Carolina certification.